ps2dev/ps2-packer/README.md

 method.
 The output elf will contain two program sections.
 The first one will be the uncruncher stub.
 The second section contains the packed data, loaded at the address you specified.

-  The reload option is meant to forcibily relink the stub to another address.
-This will only work with the asm stubs though; be careful when using it.

   So, depending on your needs, just move the data around, to get the desired results.